 I was okay with it, I mean seriously who is going to stand there and count all the stars, but my Marine husband was like, no can do.
 So we fixed it.
 All it really cost me was time.

 So I taped it back up, making sure to tape all the magazine pieces together so I didn’t get any spray under them like before.
 And then I redid the stars.

 It’s okay if they don’t stamp on perfectly, I like a little bit of a rustic look.
 Let this completely dry.

 Time to age it!
 I used some 120 grit sandpaper to rough up some spots, you can do this as much or as little as you prefer.
 I preferred to go with a light hand on the sanding.

-Finish off with some poly for protection!
+Finish off with some polyurethane for protection!

 Give the project a few days to fully dry if it’s humid before you flip it over and add the D rings for hanging.